St Briavels Castle: 18th and 19th centuries

 In the 18th century many of the buildings inside the bailey were knocked down and the more valuable materials, including the lead from the roof, recycled.
 The keep partially collapsed in 1752, with the remainder falling down in 1777.
 Victorian writers blamed both the progress of time and the theft of stones by local peasants for the collapse.
 The famous "forester's horn" chimney was moved from its original location to the west side of the building between 1783 and 1824.
 Whilst not achieving the picturesque status of other ruined castes in the area, Georgian visitors noted the "beautiful and romantic scenery that surrounds these ruins".

 The castle was now principally a prison and a court, still operating under the authority of the constable and the Forest Law originally established in 1217.
 The remaining buildings inside the bailey were converted into a courtroom and jury room, with the west side of the gatehouse being used as a jail for detaining prisoners.
-St Briavels Castle was primarily a debtors' prison – in England up until the Debtors' Act of 1869, individuals unable to pay their debts or fines could be detained in prison indefinitely to encourage payment.
+St Briavels Castle was primarily a debtors' prison – in England up until the Debtors' Act 1869 (32 & 33 Vict. c.
+62), individuals unable to pay their debts or fines could be detained in prison indefinitely to encourage payment.
 The conditions in the castle prison became increasingly notorious after a visit from the prison reformer John Howard in 1775 as part of his research for the first edition of his book The State of the Prisons, published two years later.
 Howard found the prison "greatly out of repair", with the two inmates locked in a single room without exercise for the best of a year, with no fresh water, financial support or firewood.
 Graffiti on the stone walls of the castle jail includes the mournful inscription by a prisoner of the period "For I have been here a great space; And I am weary of the place."

 In 1831 there were extensive riots in the Forest of Dean, led by Warren James.
 After the intervention of the military, the rioters were dispersed and order restored, but a range of complaints were levied about the enforcement of the local laws on miners and metal-workers.
 There had been attacks against St Briavels Castle by discontented locals before during the 1780s, but the degree of violence in this case was much greater.
 An act of Parliament followed, establishing a number of commissioners who investigated local practices and recent events at the Castle.